-As of December 31, 2017, we had cash and cash equivalents of \$41.5 million and outstanding debt of \$18.0 million.
-In January 2018, we completed a follow-on offering of our common stock at a public offering price of \$5.00 per share, in which we received net proceeds of approximately \$35.1 million after deducting underwriting discounts and commissions.
-Based on our current plans and forecasted expenses, we believe that our existing cash and cash equivalents, as of December 31, 2017, along with the proceeds from our public offering of common stock in January 2018 but without giving effect to any potential payment under our Collaboration Agreement with Regeneron, will enable us to fund our operating expenses, debt service obligations and capital expenditure requirements through the first quarter of 2019.
+As of December 31, 2016, we had cash and cash equivalents and marketable securities of \$68.1 million.
+Based on our current plans and forecasted expenses, we believe that our existing cash and cash equivalents and marketable securities will enable us to fund our operating expenses, debt service obligations and capital expenditure requirements into the second quarter of 2018.
+We will need to obtain additional capital to the support the planned commercial launch of DEXTENZA, subject to FDA approval.
 We have based this estimate on assumptions that may prove to be wrong, and we could use our capital resources sooner than we currently expect.
-We have not reflected the full costs of building a sales force that we would build if DEXTENZA is approved for marketing in our current operating plan and will need to raise additional capital to support such an effort.
 Our future capital requirements will depend on many factors, including:

-- the costs, timing and outcome of regulatory review of our product candidates by the FDA, the EMA or other regulatory authorities, including the resubmission of our NDA for DEXTENZA; - the level of product sales from any additional products for which we obtain marketing approval in the future; - the costs of manufacturing, sales, marketing, distribution and other commercialization efforts with respect to any additional products for which we obtain marketing approval in the future; - the costs of expanding our facilities to accommodate our manufacturing needs and expected growth in personnel; - the progress, costs and outcome of the clinical trials of our extended-delivery drug delivery product candidates, in particular DEXTENZA and OTX-TP; - the progress and status of our collaboration with Regeneron, including any development costs for which we reimburse Regeneron, the potential exercise by Regeneron of its option for a license for the development and potential commercialization of products containing our extended-delivery hydrogel-based formulation in combination with Regeneron's large molecule VEGF-targeting compounds, and our potential receipt of future milestone payments from Regeneron; - the costs of advancing our internal development efforts for the back-of-the-eye small molecule TKI program through the remaining preclinical steps and potentially into an initial clinical trial; - the scope, progress, costs and outcome of preclinical development and clinical trials of our other product candidates; - the amounts we receive, if any, from Regeneron for option exercise, development, regulatory and sales milestones and royalty payments under our collaboration; - the extent to which we choose to establish additional collaboration, distribution or other marketing arrangements for our products and product candidates; - the outcome of certain legal actions and proceedings, including the current lawsuits described under "Item 3-Legal Proceedings";
+- the costs, timing and outcome of regulatory review of our product candidates by the FDA, the EMA or other regulatory authorities, including our current NDA for DEXTENZA; - the level of product sales from any additional product for which we obtain marketing approval in the future; - the costs of manufacturing, sales, marketing, distribution and other commercialization efforts with respect to any additional products for which we obtain marketing approval in the future; - · the costs of expanding our facilities to accommodate our manufacturing needs and expected growth in personnel; - · the progress, costs and outcome of the clinical trials of our extended-delivery drug delivery product candidates, in particular DEXTENZA and OTX-TP; - the progress and status of our collaboration with Regeneron, including any development costs for which we reimburse Regeneron, the potential exercise by Regeneron of its option for a license for the development and potential commercialization of products containing our extended-delivery hydrogel depot in combination with Regeneron's large molecule VEGF-targeting compounds, and our potential receipt of future milestone payments from Regeneron;

-- the costs and timing of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending any intellectual property-related claims; and - the extent to which we acquire or invest in other businesses, products and technologies.
+- · the costs of advancing our internal development efforts for the back-of-the-eye program through the remaining preclinical steps and potentially into an initial clinical trial; - · the scope, progress, costs and outcome of preclinical development and clinical trials of our other product candidates; - · the amounts we receive, if any, from Regeneron for option exercise, development, regulatory and sales milestones and royalty payments under our collaboration; - · the extent to which we choose to establish additional collaboration, distribution or other marketing arrangements for our products and product candidates; - the costs and timing of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending any intellectual property-related claims; and - · the extent to which we acquire or invest in other businesses, products and technologies.

 Conducting preclinical testing and clinical trials is a time-consuming, expensive and uncertain process that takes years to complete.
 We may never generate the necessary data or results required to obtain regulatory approval of products with the market potential sufficient to enable us to achieve profitability.
-We may not generate significant revenue from sales of any product for several years, if at all.
+We do not expect to generate significant revenue from sales of any product for several years, if at all.
 Accordingly, we will need to obtain substantial additional financing to achieve our business objectives.
 Adequate additional financing may not be available to us on acceptable terms, or at all.
 In addition, we may seek additional capital due to favorable market conditions or strategic considerations, even if we believe we have sufficient funds for our current or future operating plans.